 Use frozen broccoli instead of fresh broccoli.
 The instructions and cooking time will remain the same.
-Fair warning, it may be a bit softer/mushier than if you were to use fresh!
+Fair warning, the broccoli may be a bit softer/mushier than if you were to use fresh!

-Make spicy broccoli cheddar soup by adding in fresh jalapeños.
+Make it spicy broccoli cheddar soup by adding in some fresh, diced jalapeños.

 Use cauliflower in place of broccoli at a 1:1 ratio and turn this into a cauliflower cheddar soup!

-Make this broccoli cheddar soup with potatoes to make it healthy/healthier!
-Because potatoes are so starchy and suck up liquid, I would recommend adding an additional cup of liquid.
+Make this broccoli cheddar soup with potatoes to make it heartier!
+Because potatoes are so starchy and suck up liquid, I would recommend adding an additional cup of either milk or vegetable broth.

 Make this recipe gluten free by using gluten-free flour when creating the roux.
 Or you can make it without flour entirely.

-Make this soup without milk by just using vegetable broth.
-Take note that it won't be nearly as thick and creamy but will instead be a lightened up version!
+Make this soup without milk by using only vegetable broth.
+Take note that it won't be nearly as thick and creamy but will instead be a lightened up version of this classic dish!

-Use different types of vegan cheeses like Mexican shreds to change up the flavor!
+Use different types of vegan cheeses like Mexican shreds or mozzarella to change up the flavor!

 - If the soup is too thick, add in more vegetable broth.
-Or, feel free to put half of the soup in a blender, or use an immersion blender, in order to break down the ingredients, making the soup a bit less hearty and thick.
-Alternatively, if it's too thin, add in more cheddar shreds!
+Or, feel free to put half of the soup in a blender, or use an immersion blender, in order to break down the ingredients, making the soup a bit less hearty.

-- Cook on medium heat the entire time.
+- Cook on medium or medium low heat the entire time and make sure you at the milk at a very low or no heat.
 Cooking on too high of heat can curdle the non-dairy milk and result in a gritty soup.